 For the video recording benchmarks, I shot NRAW at 8k60p for around 5 minutes on each card or until the card filled if it was a smaller card.
 I did a few different things in order to max the file sizes by forcing the camera to record the highest bitrate possible.
 I started by recording very busy landscapes of trees blowing in the wind against a blue sky, then I would also record a very busy computer screen with a lot of changing colors.

-To see how the memory cards function under high heat, check out this guide to CFexpress Type-B Memory Cards.
+To see how the memory cards function under high heat or with a thunderbolt 3 reader, check out this guide to CFexpress Type-B Memory Cards.

 Memory Cards | USB Write | USB Read | Heat | Z9 | Links | |||||||